9 Signs You’re Not Eating Enough

 5. Sleep Problems

-Often resulting in insulin resistance and unwanted weight increase over time, insomnia has been demonstrated to impair the capacity of the body to properly regulate insulin.
+Insomnia has been linked to insulin resistance and weight gain over time.
+It can also impair the body’s ability to regulate insulin properly.
 Good nutrition and sleep are intimately linked, and any imbalances in either could interfere with metabolic functioning.

 6. Mood Changes

-Lower muscle mass and less fat stores might make it more difficult for the body to produce and retain heat.
+Lower muscle mass and fewer fat stores might make it more difficult for the body to produce and retain heat.
 Poor intake of vital nutrients, including carbs and fats, also impairs thermoregulation.
-This constant sensation of coldness may be a definite warning signs of not eating enough to maintain normal metabolic and temperature-regulating activities over time.
+This constant sensation of coldness may be a possible warning sign of not eating enough to maintain normal metabolic and temperature-regulating activities over time.

 8. Constipation